How to find the motivation to exercise (and do other stuff that requires effort)

 Success in modern life increasingly depends on managing this balance – being able to delay gratification, embrace necessary difficulties, and understand that the pursuit itself, rather than just the reward, is what drives lasting satisfaction.

-The key is viewing dopamine as a motivator for pursuit rather than just seeking immediate rewards.
-This capacity for motivated pursuit, when properly managed through understanding our dopamine system, is essentially unlimited, which makes exercise (and other stuff) easier to do, even to the point of craving it!
+The key is to view dopamine as a motivator for pursuit, rather than just seeking immediate rewards.
+This capacity for motivated pursuit, and more specifically, enjoying the process, when properly managed through an understanding of our dopamine system, is essentially unlimited, which makes exercise (and other activities) easier to do, to the point of even craving them.
+This is where we delve deeper into the realm of discipline versus motivation.
+For more on that subject, click here to see that post.

 Some people read an article like this and still feel like they can’t get started.
-They know it’s all true and they SHOULD do it, but still can’t seem to come up with the initial energy to get started.
-Here are som easy hacks that might help you get rolling (and then continue them because they are great habits regardless):
+They know it’s all true and they SHOULD do it, but still can’t seem to muster the initial energy to get started.
+Here are some easy hacks that might help you get rolling (and then continue them because they are great habits regardless):

-Exercise – because of the effort, gives you a great burst that lasts for hours afterward.
+• Exercise – because of the effort, gives you an excellent motivation burst that lasts for hours afterward.
 If you do light exercise, you will need 2-3 hours.
-If you can handle intense X Gym exercise though, you will only need 21 minutes because the effort is condensed and the pain is higher, both working to spike your dopamine and fill that tank!
-Even a single Xercise snack which takes only 3 minutes can put significant amounts of dopamine into your tank.
-This is why so many people like the X Gym App because you can pick just one 3-minute Xercise, so if you have limited time and motivation it could be your secret weapon!
+If you can handle intense X Gym exercise, though, you will only need 21 minutes, as the effort is condensed and the pain is higher, both working to spike your dopamine and fill that tank.
+Even a single Xercise snack, which takes only 3 minutes, can put significant amounts of dopamine into your tank.
+This is why so many people like the X Gym App: you can pick just one 3-minute Xercise.
+If you have limited time and motivation, it could be your secret weapon!